 David was in fact a visionary who also developed a process that would reduce pollution by recycling waste byproduct.
 He found ways to efficiently and affordably produce alkylate, used to enhance the octane level in gasoline.

 His wife Lura often recalled, “Dave was the most generous person I ever met.”
 He gave of himself to community organizations, his church, family, employees and friends.
 Along with Lura, he worked on behalf of people with serious mental illness, a passion close to their hearts.

 The Lovells had four children – including Rob, who was born with organic brain damage, later diagnosed as Asperger’s syndrome, schizophrenia and epilepsy.
-As he grew to adulthood there were even fewer services available and no suitable housing.
+As he grew to adulthood there were fewer services available and no suitable housing.

 After dealing with those challenges for Rob, David and Lura became founding board members of Neighborhood Properties in Toledo to provide supportive housing for adults who have severe mental illness.
-Dave and two other businessmen led the acquisition, rehabilitation and organization of the first 40 units.
+David and two other businessmen led the acquisition, rehabilitation and organization of the first 40 units.
 Ultimately, the nonprofit project expanded to 450 housing units.

-“He was sensitive to the losses that people indeed suffer, especially families where one member is mentally ill,” said a longtime friend and foundation board member.
+“He was sensitive to the losses that people indeed suffer, especially families where one member is mentally ill,” said a longtime friend and Foundation board member.
 “He was aware that his family would be well cared for and that he and the family had an opportunity to make a difference by doing charitable good deeds for the community.”